1Password/scim-examples/beta/docker/README.md

 ## Deploy 1Password SCIM Bridge

-Use the template to output a canonical configuration for use with Docker Swarm, then create the stack from this configuration inline.
+Use the Compose template to output a canonical configuration for use with Docker Swarm and create the stack from this configuration inline.
 Your SCIM bridge should automatically acquire and manage a TLS certificate from Let's Encrypt on your behalf:

 ```sh
 docker stack config \